 Project activities implement improved cook stoves in order to reduce household air pollution.

-Project activities are implemented by LPPs that rely mainly on external funding for the technologies installation and systematically lack resources to guarantee the long-term sustainability of their projects.
+Project activities are implemented by LPPs that rely mainly on external funding for the technology installation and systematically lack resources to guarantee the long-term sustainability of their projects.

 Therefore, the information presented below constitutes the demonstration of the additionality of the PoA as a whole.
 It will include specific criteria for additionality demonstration that will be applied for the inclusion of any project activity.